 As more mates drop off around me, I guess it brings one’s own mortality into sharper relief.
 I’ve lost three best mates, the most recent hanged himself.
 It was traumatic, to say the least, and made me think a lot more about making the most of what I have left.
 I want to carry on making films until I’m physically and mentally unable – then check out in a place like La Cha Cha, the caravan park where my last movie is set.
 I’d like to spend my final chapter bathing in creativity.
 Painting, sculpture, growing weed, dancing around a campfire, taking lots of drugs … and if the body and mind allow, a bit of slap ‘n tickle by the lake at twilight.

 Are you still dreaming?

-What was the most outrageous action of yours?
+What was a recent outrageous action of yours?

 I just spent 200 quid on a tin of organic olive oil from Umbria.